DECODEproject/decode-app/docs/credentials.md

 1. `PILOT ADMIN` defines an `ATTRIBUTE` via the set (variable) `$authorizable_attribute_info` for which the credential issuer will be able to issue a `CREDENTIAL` confirming their validity for a participant in the Pilot.
 The `CREDENTIAL` will validate the `ATTRIBUTE` defined above for each pilot.

 2. `PILOT ADMIN` receives a `$credential_issuer_authorization_token` which allows them to issue data creation requests to the credential issuer API service (defined by `$credential_issuer_endpoint_address`).

-> @Rohit Set here the step where PILOT ADMIN gets a token to communicate with Dashboard.
+It also receives a token to communicate with the BCNNow dashboard.
-@Ula this is not needed anymore.
-Step 6 is first interaction of PILOT ADMIN With BCNNow

 3. `PILOT ADMIN` makes a POST call, including the `$credential_issuer_authorization_token` as an Authorization header to create a new `AUTHORIZABLE_ATTRIBUTE` sending over the defined attributes via a data structure called `$authorizable_attribute_info`.
 An `AUTHORIZABLE_ATTRIBUTE` is a record stored by the credential issuer that defines the `ATTRIBUTES` for which the credential issuer will issue credentials.
 The API returns a `$authorizable_attribute_id` that will be use to identify the credential associated with the attribute issued by this credential issuer.
 The request must include a special field `$authorizable_attribute_unique` which is a boolean value specifying if the credential issuer must keep track or not of the provided credentials (see below). **For IoT case `$authorizable_attribute_unique=False` and for DDDC case `$authorizable_attribute_unique=True`**.